What is COP26, who will attend it and why does it matter?

 Taking place at the Scottish Events Campus (SEC), the City of Glasgow will act as official host to the COP26 delegations.
 It will involve upwards of 30,000 people in the city, representing over 200 countries, businesses, NGOs, faith groups and many more.

-While the Scottish Parliament will have a strong presence at COP26 it has no formal role in hosting or running the event.
+While the Scottish Government will have a strong presence at COP26 it has no formal role in hosting or running the event.

 There are three components to a COP: the negotiations; exhibitions and side events; and the events around the city.